Dawn-Of-Justice/gitreadlater/Monetization.md

-# GitHub ReadLater Monetization Guide
+# Git ReadLater Monetization Guide

-This guide provides a detailed overview of the monetization strategy for the GitHub ReadLater application.
+This guide provides a detailed overview of the monetization strategy for the Git ReadLater application.

 ## Business Model

-GitHub ReadLater uses a freemium business model with tiered subscription plans:
+Git ReadLater uses a freemium business model with tiered subscription plans:

 1. **Free Tier:**
    - Up to 100 saved repositories